Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 9. Low distortion of the workpiece.

-Following are the disadvantages:
+The following are some of the disadvantages:

 1. The initial cost is high.
 The equipment applied in LBW has a high cost.